tooltipdev/lexicon-to-zod/README.md

 Convert Lexicon JSON to Zod schemas.

-Review types/code for information beyond this README.
+Review types and code for information beyond this README.

 ## Installation